Statement of Non Discrimination

 If you know of a child who lives within the boundaries of the Knox County School District, who may have a disability, and may need but is not receiving Special Education or 504 services, please call (606)546-3157 or send the information to:

-Charlotte McCoy, Director of Special Education and Section 504 Coordinator
+Kristen Parsons, Director of Exceptional Children and Section 504

 “Child Find” activities will continue throughout the school year.
 As part of these efforts the Knox County School District will use screening information, student records, and basic assessment information it collects on all children in the District to help locate those children who have a disability and need Special Education or 504 services.
 Any information the District collects through “Child Find” is maintained confidentially.